harimsng/harimsng.github.io/_posts/2025-01-13-Github_Pages_Workflow.md

 		...
 ```
 #### [Runner](https://docs.github.com/en/actions/using-github-hosted-runners)
-A machine that execute jobs.
+A machine that execute a series of steps in the jobs.
 ```
 	job1:
 		runs-on: ubuntu-latest
 		#runs-on: [self-hosted, "ubuntu-latest"]
 ```
 #### Steps
+A step can run a script or an action.
 ```
 	job1:
 		steps:
-			- name: step 1
+			- name: step 1 # name of a step
-			  env:
-			  run:
+			  env: # environmental variables used in the runner.
+				  USER: hseong
+			  run: | # a command line or multi line with pipe echo hello world
+				  bash script.sh
 			- name: step2
-			  uses:
+			  uses: # select an action
 ```
-A step can run a script or an action.

 #### Reference
 [About workflows](https://docs.github.com/en/actions/writing-workflows/about-workflows)